Promotion Evaluation Q&A June 1 2022

 FOR NEW MEMBERS ONLY -- What will my club rating be while I’m waiting for an evaluation?

 Based on your skills, you may ‘self-assess’ to determine the appropriate level at which to be evaluated.
 You would temporarily be given a club rating ½ point lower than the level at which you want to evaluate.
+This provision applies to member who are new to the club, and they must contact the appropriate evaluation coordinator (see contact info below) within 30 days of joining the club.
 This provides you with opportunities to participate in events at that level prior to your evaluation.
-If you do not achieve at least 32 points during your evaluation, your new temporary rating would be reduced ½ point and you would then evaluate at a level ½ point lower.
+If you do not achieve at least 24 points during your evaluation, your club rating would revert to the default 2.5.
+If you score at least 27 points, your club rating will permanently change to the level you evaluated at.
+If you score between 24 and 26 points, your temporary club rating will still apply and you will be added back to the waitlist for the level you evaluated at or, if you choose, you can evaluate at the level ½ point lower.

 - New member self-assesses at 3.5 and requests an evaluation.